Lake City Urban Design

 What’s Happening Now?

-We are working with a stakeholder advisory group to develop the Lake City Urban Design Framework (UDF).
-Our UDF will focus on the hub urban village (the area around the Lake City Way and 125th Avenue NE intersection that will get the most population and job growth) and key areas to the north and south along Lake City Way.
-It will describe the future design, location, and features of public spaces, streets, and buildings.
+We are gathering feedback on the draft Lake City Urban Design Framework (UDF).
+Our UDF focuses on the hub urban village (the area around the Lake City Way and 125th Avenue NE intersection that will get the most population and job growth) and key areas to the north and south along Lake City Way.
+It describes the future design, location, and features of public spaces, streets, and buildings.

-- Improve sidewalks and pedestrian connections within the Civic Core, and to public schools and parks
+- Pedestrian Orientation: Build sidewalks and pedestrian connections across and along Lake City Way, within the Civic Core, and to public schools and parks.
+Prioritize connections between residential uses, schools, parks, and other civic places, especially across Lake City Way.

 The End Result